kayaking with a view of the mountains

 Setup/Pack Down | 4

-Best For - Casual paddlers needing durability over performance
+Best For - Casual paddlers on calm lakes and travel

 Intex Challenger K1